Music Subject Leader Planning Statement

-As a Rights Resecting School, we are aware that under the United Nation Convention on the Rights of the Child:
+As a Rights Respecting School, we are aware that under the United Nation Convention on the Rights of the Child:

 Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.